Fraud and security, Products

 How does a user get a one-time password?

-1. A customer attempts to log on to their online banking account from their phone.
+1. A customer tries to log in to their online bank from a new device.

 2. The bank doesn’t recognize their device.
-To protect the user’s information they offer to send a verification code via text message, phone call, push notification, or email.
+They offer to send a verification code via WhatsApp, SMS, phone call, push notification, or email

 Pretty cool, right?
-Behind the scenes, all kinds of magic happened to generate and deliver that one-time passcode to the customer’s screen.
+Behind the scenes, all kinds of magic happened to generate and deliver that one-time passcode to the customer.
 We’ll reveal the magician’s secrets in the section below.

 How does a one-time password work?